-Limited Assurance Reasonable Assurance

-103L. risk a ractitioner shall design and perform ssessment procedures sufficient to: Para.
-A313-A318, A416L) Identify and assess risks of material misstatement, whether due to fraud or error, at the disclosure level; and Design and perform further procedures.
-103R. perfor ractitioner shall design and rm risk assessment procedures ient to: (Ref: Para.
-A313-A318, R) Identify and assess risks of material misstatement, whether due to fraud or error, at the assertion level for the disclosures; and Design and perform further
+Limited Assurance Reasonable Assurance 103L.
+The practitioner shall design and perform risk assessment procedures sufficient to: (Ref: Para.
+A313-A318, A416L) 103R.
+The practitioner shall design and perform risk assessment procedures sufficient to: (Ref: Para.
+A313-A318, A415R) (a) Identify and assess risks of material misstatement, whether due to fraud or error, at the disclosure level; and (b) Design and perform further (a) Identify and assess risks of material misstatement, whether due to fraud or error, at the assertion level for the disclosures; and procedures. (b) Design and perform further procedures.

-(0) procedures.

-- 104. When designing and performing risk assessment procedures in accordance with paragraphs 103L and 103R, the practitioner shall consider information from the practitioner's procedures regarding acceptance and continuance of the client relationship or the sustainability assurance engagement.
+- When designing and performing risk assessment procedures in accordance with paragraphs 103L and 103R, the practitioner shall consider information from the practitioner's procedures regarding acceptance and continuance of the client relationship or the sustainability assurance engagement.
 (Ref: Para.
 A319) - 105.
 The engagement leader and other key members of the engagement team, and any key practitioner's external experts, shall discuss the susceptibility of the disclosures to material misstatement, whether due to fraud or error, and the application of the applicable criteria to the entity's facts and circumstances.
 The engagement leader shall determine which matters are to be communicated to members of the engagement team and to any practitioner's external experts not involved in the discussion.
 (Ref: Para.
 A320-A321)